-There’s a growing and dangerous divergence between richer and poorer countries in terms of access to COVID-19 vaccines, therapeutics, and diagnostics tools.
-In the face of a rapid spread of new variants, this continues to have significant negative impacts on the health, wellbeing, and livelihoods of people living in the poorest countries – and we are already seeing the harmful implications for the global economic recovery.
+There’s a growing and dangerous divergence between rich and poor countries in terms of access to COVID-19 vaccines, therapeutics, and diagnostics tools.
+In the face of new variants, this continues to have significant negative impacts on the health, wellbeing, and livelihoods of people living in the poorest countries – and we are already seeing the harmful implications for the global economic recovery.

 Despite efforts to date, significant gaps persist in the current international response that must be identified and resolved.
 The international community must step up its response by:

 Better coordination and engagement – supported by the right data and analysis – is needed.
 One goal of the MLT dashboard is to illuminate specific gaps—not just globally but also at the country level—and identify targeted solutions to close these gaps.

 So, what are some of the key gaps and indicators that this database presents?

 In the initial release of the dashboard, the focus is primarily on vaccines, to pinpoint gaps, and the growing divergence between richer and poorer countries, in terms of access.

 Even though billions of vaccine doses are set to be available in the coming months, our data points to a shortage in the supply of doses to many developing countries, particularly low-income countries (LICs) that find themselves at the back of the queue.

 The world’s richer economies have secured enough vaccines to immunize their population multiple times over: The G7 countries as a group, for instance, have secured 2.9 billion doses in excess of what they need to fully vaccinate their populations.
 Meanwhile, among developing countries, 34 countries -mostly in Africa- have not yet secured enough doses to fully vaccinate 40% of their population by end 2021, and some 78 countries have not yet secured enough doses to reach the 70% target by mid-2022.